evidence-dev/evidence/sites/docs/pages/deployment/aws-amplify/index.md

 ---
 sidebar_position: 4
 title: AWS Amplify
+breadcrumb: "select 'AWS Amplify' as breadcrumb"
-description: Deploy Evidence to AWS Amplify, either as a public or a password-protected app.
+description: Deploy Evidence to AWS Amplify
 ---

 [AWS Amplify](https://aws.amazon.com/amplify/) is an AWS service that allows you to create full stack web and mobile apps.
 It can be used to deploy Evidence apps by linking your Evidence project.